Trading is a business. And like any business, you have to have a goal of what you want to make, and a plan to hit that goal.

 You should always look to put a P [profit] on the page.
 It doesn’t matter if the profit is small – if you have it, you take it.

 This is the only reliable way to hit your trading goals.

-Most traders want to make a specific amount of money… but also get there in the fastest way possible.
-They overleverage their positions, load up on risky bets, and get blown up.
+Most traders want to make a specific amount of money… but they also want to get there in the fastest way possible.
+They tend to overleverage their positions, load up on risky bets, and get blown up.

 That’s a fast way to become poor, not rich.

 The smart trader… the one who’s in the vast minority… is taking small profits every single day.